We are here to spark your

 The introduction of the new metaphor flowline induced the news organization to break free from the old deadline regime, where the print product governed most parts of the organization, to a highly successful ‘online first’ production mode, that surprisingly benefits also the print production.

 To secure broad and deep impact for your journalism, you need to engage your audiences – but how do you actually do it?
-Glowline is a news production mode designed to strengthen the connection between audience and newsroom, enabling co-creative glow in all phases of the news production process – also aiming to strengthen journalists’ enthusiasm for interacting with their audience.
+Glowline is a news production mode designed to strengthen the connection between audience and newsroom, enabling co-creative glow in all phases of the news production process.

-Many change processes in organizations are initiated without a clear and common understanding of what the main aim of the change is – what is it we actually want to achieve and how do we know if we have succeeded?
-The OMEN project has developed a model for low threshold change that helps organizations through that critical moment of making it stick.
+Many change processes in organi-zations are initiated without a clear and common understanding of what the main aim of the change is – what is it we actually want to achieve and how do we know if we have succeeded?
+Our model for low threshold change helps organizations through that critical phase of making it stick.